abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Preorders and equivalence relations
 ---

-Preorders may be viewed as a middle-ground between *partial orders* and *equivalence relations*.
-As the missing exactly the property on which those two structures differ --- (anti)symmetry.
+Preorders may be viewed as a middle-ground between *partial orders* and *equivalence relations*, as they are missing exactly the property on which those two structures differ --- (anti)symmetry.
 Because of that, if we have a bunch of objects in a preorder that follow the law of *symmetry*, those objects form an equivalence relation.
 And if they follow the reverse law of *antisymmetry*, they form a partial order.

 | Equivalence relation | Preorder | Partial order |
 | ---          | --- | --- |